EmmaBergner/arrival/README.md

 - The purpose of the site is to get a quick and trustworthy overview of the service.
 - The visitor should be able to easily navigate throughout the site to find information about the service provided.
 - The simpleness gives the result of visitors deciding to submit a form of interest.

 ## Features
 - __Navigation Bar__
-    - The navigation bar includes three pages: Home page, Photos page and Interest Form page.
+    - The navigation bar includes three pages: Home page, Photos page and Contact page.
     - This section will allow the user to easily navigate between the pages, across all three pages without having to go back and through the Home page.
 ![Navigation bar](assets/readme/header.png)